ibexa/documentation-developer/docs/guide/url_management.md

 # URL management

-Manage external URL addresses and URL wildcards with a comfortable user interface that is available in the Back Office, Admin tab, the URL Manager node.
+You can manage external URL addresses and URL wildcards in the Back Office, **Admin** tab, the **URL Manager** node.
 Configure URL aliases to have human-readable URL addresses throughout your system.

 ## Link manager